relsqui/configurable-generators/README.md

 # Configurable Generators

 This is a static site that creates random text from a set of generator templates and content tables.
 It doesn't save or host any generators, it only reads configuration files provided by the user.
-That means game makers can distribute their own config files however they want (as a supplement to paper-and-dice data tables) and also that the app works completely offline.
+That means game makers can distribute their own config files however they want (for example, as a digital supplement to paper-and-dice data tables).
+It also means the app works completely offline.

 ## Usage